bartenbach/buttbutt/README.md

 `!gi <query>`           -  Google Image Search

+`!buttify <query`       -  Replace random words in the text with 'butt' (for mature audiences only)

 `!check <query>`        -  Get a random response on whether or not something passes or fails

 `!coin <query>`         -  Get a random heads or tails response